blocknavi/convex-batch-processor/README.md

 # convex-batch-processor

-A reusable Convex component for batch processing that provides:
+A Convex component for batch processing:

 1. **Batch Accumulator** - Collect items and flush when reaching size threshold or time interval
 2. **Table Iterator** - Process large tables in controlled batch sizes with pause/resume support